MikezuGe/combined_projects/readme.md

 # Add a folder named src to your project folder
 # Add app.js file to your project's src folder
 # Use the created app.js file as the root of you new project
+# Unfortunately you have to run 'yarn start' twice, so the index.html served by the server includes new project link
 yarn start
 ```